 1. Your resume should fit in one or two pages

 The length of the resume has been an age-long debate.
-The truth is, it doesn’t matter if you are going to use one or two-page resumes as long as you have captured all of your qualifications on those pages.
+The truth is, it doesn’t matter if you are going to use one or two-page resumes as long as you have captured all of your qualifications on those pages in order to write an effective resume.
 Also, keep in mind to include only the relevant details about your experiences, accomplishments, and skills.